carlquistb/FormulaCraft/FormulaStack/MineAPI/README.md

 ### IAM

-  In IAM, each Lambda function will require a seperate IAM role.
+  In IAM, each Lambda function will require a separate IAM role.
 These roles will grant access to specific DynamoDB tables, aws-sdk methods, etc. By default, each role will need basic Lambda execution as well as cloudwatch log access.

 ### Cloudwatch